Andrew Cunanan: David Madson

-Madson, 33, was Cunanan's second victim.
-Authorities believe Madson remained in his apartment with Cunanan two days after Trail's murder, as one neighbor witnessed both men in the apartment elevator on April 28, and another neighbor witnessed the pair walking Madson's dog on April 29.
-Investigators then treated Madson as a suspect in Trail's murder, but Madson's family insisted he was held hostage by Cunanan.
+David Jon Madson, aged 33, was Cunanan's second victim.
+Authorities believed Madson remained in his apartment with Cunanan for the two days following Trail's murder, as one neighbor witnessed both men in the apartment elevator on April 28, and another neighbor witnessed the pair walking Madson's dog on April 29.
+Investigators treated Madson as a suspect in Trail's murder, but Madson's family insisted he was held hostage by Cunanan.
 On May 2, Madson and Cunanan were seen north of Minneapolis, driving in Madson's Jeep and eating lunch together in a bar.
-The following morning, Madson's body was found on the east shore of Rush Lake near Rush City, Minnesota, with gunshot wounds to the head and back from a .40-caliber Taurus PT100 semi-automatic pistol Cunanan had taken from Trail's home.
+The following morning, Madson's body was found on the east shore of Rush Lake near Rush City, Minnesota, with gunshot wounds to the head and back from a .40 caliber Taurus PT100 semi-automatic pistol Cunanan had taken from Trail's home.

 Lee Miglin

-On May 3, Cunanan drove to Chicago, Illinois, and killed 72-year-old Lee Miglin, a prominent real estate developer.
-He bound Miglin's hands and feet and wrapped his head with duct tape, then stabbed him more than twenty times with a screwdriver, slit his throat with a hacksaw, and stole his car.
+On May 3, Cunanan drove to Chicago and killed 72-year-old Lee Albert Miglin, a prominent real estate developer.
+He bound Miglin's hands and feet and wrapped his head with duct tape, then stabbed him more than twenty times with a screwdriver, slit his throat with a hacksaw and stole his car.
 Miglin's family maintain that the killing was random, but former FBI agent Gregg McCrary argues it is unlikely that Cunanan would have bound and tortured Miglin without some motive.

-Investigators noted Miglin's 1994 green Lexus LS sedan was missing from his garage and found Madson's red Jeep parked on the street near Miglin's house.
+Investigators noted Miglin's 1994 Lexus LS sedan was missing from his garage and found Madson's Jeep parked near Miglin's house.
 Miglin's Lexus was equipped with a car phone, which, according to records, was activated on May 4 in Union County, Pennsylvania.
 Authorities began monitoring the phone's activity and found it was also activated on May 8 in Philadelphia and on May 9 near Penns Grove and Carneys Point Township, New Jersey.